Council Tax Reductions

 A non-dependant is a person who lives in your home on a non-commercial basis.
 Non-dependants are normally adult children or relatives but they can also be friends or anyone else who lives with you.

-In some cases we will not make any non-dependant deduction.
+In some cases we will not make a deduction.
 For example, we will not make a deduction if you or your partner:

 - are registered blind, or

-- get Disability Living Allowance (care component) or Attendance allowance.
+- get Disability Living Allowance (care component), or

-We will also make no deduction if the non-dependant:
+We will not make a deduction if the non-dependant:

 - is under 18 years old